Retropex/BitcoinOnSwitch/README.md

 ### Prepare the SD card

-**Be careful, all the data on your SD card will be erased, it is recommended to use an SD card specifically for this use.**
+**_Be careful_, all the data on your SD card will be erased, it is recommended to use an SD card specifically for this use.**

 1) Insert the SD card into the Switch.
 2) Go to `Tools` -> `Partition SD Card`.